ECHO: Event-Centric Hypergraph Operations via Multi-Agent Collaboration for Multimedia Event Extraction: Detailed Experimental Results and Further Discussion

 \subsection{Direct Prompting Baselines (P/R/F1)}

-Table~\ref{tab:direct_prompting_full} provides the full results of direct prompting baselines across all settings.
-For compactness, we use ``DS'' to denote DeepSeek models; bold and underlined values indicate the best and second-best F1 in each column, respectively.
+Table~\ref{tab:direct_prompting_full} provides the full results of Direct Prompting across all settings.

-\paragraph{Additional Analysis} Overall, scaling the backbone improves event mention more consistently than argument role, especially under strict grounded output constraints.
-Within the same model family, EM tends to benefit from larger capacity, while AR often remains bottlenecked by faithful grounding and schema-consistent role binding.
-This gap is more pronounced in vision-involved settings: tool-free LVLM-style prompting can yield strong EM yet very weak AR, suggesting that producing role-labeled arguments with valid localized evidence is a major failure mode without explicit grounding support.
+\textbf{Additional Analysis.} Across both LLM and LVLM instantiations, scaling the backbone improves Event Mention more consistently than Argument Role.
+Within the same model family, EM tends to benefit from larger capacity, whereas AR remains more constrained by faithful grounding and schema-consistent role binding.
+This gap is especially pronounced in visual and multimedia settings: even under the same tool-augmented setup, single-pass Direct Prompting can yield competitive EM while remaining substantially weaker on AR, indicating that grounded role assignment is still brittle without explicit intermediate-state revision.